 In July 2012, the Collaborative renewed a sublease agreement to lease operating space from the Mayerson Academy.
-Under this agreement, the annual lease payment is \$1 and will expire in June 2015.
+Under this agreement, the annual lease payment is \$1 and expired in June 2015.
 The Collaborative recorded a receivable at the net present value for the estimated market value of the contributed rent determined at the inception of the lease.
 The annual fair value of the contributed rent has been estimated at \$127,500.
-The net present value of the receivable, calculated utilizing the two year Treasury rate (0.29% at July 1, 2012), has been recorded in the statement of financial position.
+The net present value of the receivable, calculated utilizing the two-year Treasury rate (0.29% at July 1, 2012), was recorded in the statement of financial position.
+A lease renewal has not been finalized, therefore, no contributed rent receivable was recorded at June 30, 2015.